This competition is now closed.

 There are two categories available for entry:

 Craftspeople at Work – Entrants are required to send a single photograph of craftspeople (or just one craftsperson) in the act of making, or with a finished product.
-The photograph should showcase the skill involved in making the object, to bring to life the location of the workshop.
+The photograph should showcase the skill involved in making the object, whether it's crafting a dining table, or embroidering material to bring to life the location of the workshop.
 The judges are looking for eye-catching images which reflect the diversity of crafts in the UK.

 The Essence of Crafts – Entrants are required to send a series of three photographs which represent the photographer’s vision of the importance of crafts in the UK.
 The photography can cover one single craft, or a range of many, and can be taken in isolation or as a connected story.
 The judges are looking for a collection of photographs which celebrates the excellence of heritage crafts in Britain today.